AbhishekGupta-193/RTOMS/README.md

 ### **Order**
 - Created when a customer places an order
 - Linked to customer, restaurant, and order items
-- Tracks status (PLACED, DISPATCHED, DELIVERED, CANCELLED)
+- Tracks status (PLACED, PREPARING, OUT_FOR_DELIVERY, DELIVERED, CANCELLED)

 ### **OrderItem**
 - Represents each product in an order